 The semi-final round will be held on one of the aforementioned dates.
 The network of semi-final venues will be based on the location of the semi-finalists.

-The World Finals will be held in Rome, Italy, from 29 to 30 September 2022.
-120 finalists (plus wildcards, for details please see 10.
+The World Finals will be held in Rome, Italy, in October 2023.
+140 finalists (plus wildcards, for details please see 10.
 Marking and Ranking) as well as a school representative (chosen by the school), e.g. the student’s teacher, will be invited to the final round of the Olympiad.

 2. Candidate Registration and Fees